 …and if the Messiah has not been raised, then our message means nothing and your faith means nothing.
 In addition, we are found to be false witnesses about God because we testified on God’s behalf that he raised the Messiah—whom he did not raise if in fact it is true that the dead are not raised.
 For if the dead are not raised, then the Messiah has not been raised, and if the Messiah has not been raised, your faith is worthless and you are still imprisoned by your sins.
 Yes, even those who have died believingin the Messiah are lost.
 If we have set our hopes on the Messiah in this life only, we deserve more pity than any other people.
 But at this moment the Messiah stands risen from the dead, the first one offered in the harvest of those who have died.
 (1 Cor 15:14-20, ISV)

-And this lecture by Dr. Gary Habermas at UCSB, “The Resurrection Argument That Changed a Generation of Scholars,”is a bit longer but VERY powerful:
+Dr. Gary Habermas gives lecture at UCSB, “The Resurrection Argument That Changed a Generation of Scholars,”is a bit longer but VERY powerful:

 This belief has been a source of contention with many people, even Christians, in the past.
 But the more I research, the more I find it to be the case that Christianity is the only viable worldview that is historically defensible.
 The central claims of the Bible demand historic inquiry, as they are based on public events that can be historically verified.
 In contrast, the central claims of all other religions cannot be historically tested and, therefore, are beyond falsifiability or inquiry.
 They just have to be believed with blind faith.